Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "What do we do about the rumors about ourselves?"

-"For now, grassroot activities.
+"For now, grassroots activities.
 While declining them, let's keep searching for the main culprit."

 After all, there was no other way of dealing with rumors that have already started spreading around.